jekor/fsrest/README.markdown

 * Everything output to stdout is sent as the body of the HTTP response (each of the echo lines).
 * The query parameter `q` was accessed through the environment variable `QUERY_PARAM_Q`.
 * If you examine the headers, the Content-Type will be `text/html; charset=utf-8` because of the filename of the script.
+* The file is executed in its directory (this is true whenever a file is executed by fsrest).

 Note: stderr is inherited by the executable, so any errors or anything you write to stderr will go to fsrest's stderr.
 If you're logging the stderr of fsrest you will also log errors from any executables executed by fsrest.